sinai-dev/UnityExplorer/README.md

 ### Standalone

 0. Load the DLL from your mod or inject it.
+You must also make sure that the required libraries (Harmony, Unhollower for Il2Cpp, etc) are loaded.
 1. Create an instance of Unity Explorer with `new ExplorerCore();`
 2. You will need to call `ExplorerCore.Update()` (static method) from your Update method.
 3. Subscribe to the `ExplorerCore.OnLog__` methods for logging.